lzh3278/lzh.github.io/_pages/about.md

 About Me
 ------
 It is necessary to introduce myself here.
-However, I'm Still thinking about what to display here...
+However, I'm still thinking about what to display...

 About My Research
 ------
 My research interest is the complex system of environment-energy-economy in both macro and individual prespectives.
 At present, I am delving into several exciting topics:
-* Household water-energy nexus and managements on its related resource consumption and wastewater generation,
+* Household water-energy nexus and managements on its related resource consumption and wastewater generation.
-* The decision-making mechanism of individual environmental behaviors and the impact of communities on the decisions,
+* The decision-making mechanism of individual environmental behaviors and the impact of communities on the decisions.
 * Computing in energy and environment using machine learning algorithms.

 I am passionate about using my skills and knowledge to contribute to creating a sustainable future, and I believe that these research areas hold significant promise in this regard.